ddaniel99/small-enterprise-projects/Financial-spreading-for-credit/README.md

 <b> DESCRIPTION </b> <br>
 A credit spread template to most past company performance, clean EBITDA and adjust leverage ratios to be used in rating models or liquidty headroom calculations.
+Saras SpA (BIT:SRS) used as example.